mstocco/mariostoc.co/content/traininglog/20210117-ironman2021-32weeksout.md

 Another day with dry road and that means I am on the road bike time.
 Given that my ride [last Saturday](/ironman2021-33weeksout?sat) was close to 3 hours, it was a no brainer to do another loop out to _Lands End Road_.
 This week, I reversed the direction of the route and rode it clockwise.
 I also included the punchy, _Prospect Lake Road_ into the early part of the route.
 <!---->
-I felt a bit fatigued in my quads to start and I don't know if the _Prospect Lake_ idea helped get me into a groove.
-I certainly did not feel as fresh as last week.
-This was a _"soldier on"_ effort from start to finish.
-The twinge in my piriformis didn't appear until the second hour this week (an improvement).
+I felt a fatigued in my quads right from the start and the _Prospect Lake_ idea did not help to get me into the groove that I thought it would.
+This was a _"soldier on"_ effort from start to finish as I did not feel anywhere near as fresh as a week ago.
+The twinge in my piriformis didn't appear until the second hour this week (an improvement) and I really only noticed it once (_Mt.
+Newton X-Road_ area).

-Calories and fluids:
+### Calories and fluids
 I packed 36 jujubes and consumed 32 (~530 calories).
 I also upped the concentration of Gatorade in my bottles from 53g to 66g (~250 calories each) and consumed a litre (~300 calories).
 No GI today though I can hear the talk I may get of next Thursday regarding just 1 litre of fluid.
 This did meet the goal of minimum 200 calories per hour at around 275 cals/hour.
 I could do more if it was warmer.

 Before bed, my legs had a nice ache going; stimulus received.